 Spice up your hummus with roasted red pepper!
 This delicious and healthy hummus recipe only requires a few ingredients: sweet red bell peppers, chickpeas, garlic, lemon, olive oil, and tahini.
 This recipe makes hummus so much better than store-bought; it’s creamy, smooth and so delicious.

 Roasted bell peppers add a smoky sweetness to the hummus.
-I roasted the peppers myself, but you could just as easily use jarred roasted peppers.
+I roasted the peppers myself (see how to here), but you could just as easily use jarred roasted peppers.

 Whole red bell peppers, 2 (substitute with jarred roasted red peppers)